CaptainBoerjie/YaleBigData/README.md

 The following are the primary modules currently employed in the package:
 - Main.py: Overall controller for scraping.
 Accesses the database to iterate through the sources and then pass on to either RSS scraping or Selenium/BeautifulSoup scraping.
 - datetimehandler.py: Handles all of the various datetime groups presented by the sources.
 The modules has to handle timezone information, numerous Arabic language names, and various combinations.
 The code relies on the dateutils package for primary formatting to standard MySQL datetime compliant format.
+- HistoricController.py: Handles the historic/archived scraping.
+- PeriodicStatistics.py: Grabs daily statistics from the database and outputs to a csv file which is displayed through the Flask web framework.
 - <i>sourcename</i>_grabSingleArticle.py: Scrapes an article page from "sourcename" using requests or Selenium and BeautifulSoup.
 - <i>sourcename</i>_grabHistoric.py: Grabs all news articles not posted in an RSS feed.
 Many newsites reference their articles with a simple numeric URL which makes iterating through the URLs easy.
 Other sites designate the URL with the article title which then requires extensive coding with Selenium to "browse" through the archived articles.
 - <i>sourcename</i>_grabCategory.py: Almost all news sites organize articles into categories.
 This code scrapes articles in a given category page.
 The code makes use of Selenium's .click() function to "load more" articles.